 - Since all tokens can be moved, the entire supply is unlocked.

-- As of 31 Jan 2025, most data sites report different CS and UCS values.
+- As of 31 Jan 2025, most data sites report CS and UCS as distinct metrics.

 - Users are able to estimate supply overhang (incremental sell pressure) by calculating the delta between CS and TS and/or UCS).